NeginZarbakhsh/Augmented-Street-Level-Imagery-with-Points-of-Interest/README.md

 ## Description

-? is a  ?dataset that containsstreet-level images.
+This repository contains the code and resources related to the research paper titled "Augmented Street-Level  Imagery with Points of Interest (Data and Resources Track)" The paper explores a method to generate new street-level imagery data using street-view images and annotating them with Points of Interest (POIS).
+This README provides an overview of the project, installation instructions, usage guidelines, and contact information for further inquiries.

-- ⬇️ Download:
+- ⬇️ Download: You can download the dataset from url https://zenodo.org/deposit/8020056
 - 📄 Paper:

-## 🔥 Data Curation - Mapillary Street-view Images
+## 🔥 Data Curation Code - Augment Mapillary Street-level Imagery with POIs

 To reproduce the data, we've included all of the steps described in the paper, as follows: